benhoyt/symplate/README.md

 ### Setting the filter

-TODO: should filt be something else to avoid potential local naming conflicts?

-To set the current filter, just say `{% filt = filter_function %}`. `filt` is simply a local variable in the compiled template, so don't use is for other things. `filt` should be a function which takes a single argument and returns a unicode string.
+To set the current filter, just say `{% _filter = filter_function %}`.
+`_filter` is simply a local variable in the compiled template, and it should be set to a function which takes a single argument and returns a unicode string.

-The expression inside a `{{ ... }}` is passed directly to the current `filt` function, so you can pass other arguments to custom filters.
-For example:
+The expression inside a `{{ ... }}` is passed directly to the current `_filter` function, so you can pass other arguments to custom filters.
+For
+example:

-    {% filt = json.dumps %}
+    {% _filter = json.dumps %}
     {{ obj, indent=4, sort_keys=True }}

 ### Changing the default filter